zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 FROM ubuntu:18.04
 ```

-Next we want to install Ubuntu.
+Next we want to install nginx.
 We do this by first updating the package cache, then installing nginx:

 ```Dockerfile
 FROM ubuntu:18.04